ginachong/battleship/README.md

 3. Submit your board and battle the computer.

 Currently working on:
-*improving user experience when placing ships (the length of each ship) *verifying that user's ship placement is adjacent *making the computer's counter attacks smart instead of random
+...*improving user experience when placing ships (the length of each ship) ..*verifying that user's ship placement is adjacent ..*making the computer's counter attacks smart instead of random